Small Courtyard Design in Kent

-Demonstrating how nature can work with gardens in preventing pests and diseases, and an ecological approach to gardens by feeding birds, hedgehogs and of course us with a working and interactive 'Edible Garden'.
+Demonstrating how nature can work with gardens in preventing pests and diseases, and an ecological approach to gardens by feeding birds, hedgehogs and of course us with a working and interactive 'Edible Garden.

-Contemporay Garden Design with a Traditional Twist in The Surrey Hills
+Contemporary Garden Design with a Traditional Twist in The Surrey Hills

 We were appointed by a client at a property on the edge of the Surrey Hills; seeking a contemporary garden with a traditional edge.

-to be carefully designed with terraces to allow areas of level ground to maximise the space availble.
+The garden is long and sloping, therefore the area would need to be carefully designed.
+We included a variety of terraces to allow areas of level ground to maximise the space available.

 aspect immediately at the rear of the house to a more traditional garden at the

 far end using wild flowers, fruit trees and a vantage point to look back and

 take in the garden from a softer view.

 Traditional Walled Garden in the Heart of Kent